 Teaching Art from the Heart

-Rena’s nurturing nature and passion for art is evident in her team of dedicated full-time teachers, who are graduates from LASALLE College of the Arts or Nanyang Academy of Fine Arts.
+Rena’s nurturing nature and passion for art are evident in her team of dedicated full-time teachers, who are graduates from LASALLE College of the Arts or Nanyang Academy of Fine Arts.
 Melissa shares her fondness for one of the teachers.
 “Zachary’s teacher, Syafiq, is wonderful with children, with a genuine passion for art which rubs off on the children.
 My son is very happy and comfortable with him, and I could not praise Syafiq enough.
 The staff here is excellent and highly professional.”

 “Every child is an artist.
 The problem is how to remain an artist once we grow up.” – Pablo Picasso